fredrikhgrelland/consul/website/source/docs/platform/k8s/connect.html.md

         ```
     * Consul Enterprise Namespaces

-        If running Consul Enterprise, your upstream services may be running in different
+        If running Consul Enterprise 1.7+, your upstream services may be running in different
         namespaces.
 The upstream namespace can be specified after the service name
         as `[service-name].[namespace]`.
 See [Consul Enterprise Namespaces](#consul-enterprise-namespaces)
         below for more details on configuring the injector.